Metro-Records/la-metro-councilmatic/README.md

 Make sure your changes are deployed to the production server (i.e. you've cut a release with your changes).

-1. Contact the folks at Metro and let them know the search functionality and data import will be down for a short period.
+1. Look at the times cron tasks are run (specified in [`scripts/lametro-crontasks`](https://github.com/datamade/la-metro-councilmatic/blob/master/scripts/lametro-crontasks)), and plan to rebuild the index inbetween those times.
+Rebuilding the index will take a few minutes, so plan accordingly.
 2. Open a new pull request and comment out the crons under [`scripts/lametro-crontasks`](https://github.com/datamade/la-metro-councilmatic/blob/master/scripts/lametro-crontasks).
 3. Merge in the pull request and deploy.
 4. As above: shell into the server as the ubuntu user, go to the `lametro` repo, and remove and rebuild the Solr container.